gorkafraga/guidesbook/1-General tools/GUIDE_Google text-to-speech.md

 # Google text-to-speech
 Generates audio files from text.

 The API Google Text-to-Speech (https://cloud.google.com/text-to-speech) in Google Cloud services offers advanced naturalistic voices (like Wavenet, Neural2).

-It also has advaned features, like the possibility of customizing and tunning voices.
+It also has advanced features, like the possibility of customizing and tunning voices.
 If you just need some basic synthetic-sounding text to speech using the standard engine, you can use'gTTS' library in Python https://pypi.org/project/gTTS/.

 In this **example** we will set up the API and run some Python code in the cloud to generate variations of a sentence for an experiment
 ### Get started with Google Cloud

 You better follow the official quick start guides on this: https://cloud.google.com/docs/get-started It is easy and quick to get your gmail user started.

-**BEWARE** most of the services have a cost but you have free trials.
+**Warning** note that most of the services have a cost after the free trial period.
 Also, of course, note that you will have your files in the Google cloud...

 ### Set up Google Text-to-speech API
 Once you are a GC user there are many services and APIs you can use.
 Text to speech is just one of them https://cloud.google.com/text-to-speech